 Best free online form builders for Notion

-Notion has become the go-to app of productivity enthusiasts and creative teams alike in recent years.
-Its flexible no-code workspace and seemingly endless templates allow users to customize systems to capture everything from personal goals and tasks to company-wide workflows and wikis.
+Notion has become the go-to app for productivity enthusiasts and creative teams alike.
+Its flexible workspace allows users to build everything from personal wikis to company-wide systems.

-Even here at Tally, Notion is at the heart of how we get work done.
-We use it for everything from company wikis to product roadmaps and even built our website on Notion.
+Even here at Tally, Notion is at the heart of how we work — from our company docs to our product roadmap, and even our website.

 Best Notion online form builders